ibm-apiconnect/api-discovery-otel-collector/README.md

 ## Upgrading the collector

 The upgrade of the otel collector mainly refers to the changes in the [values.yaml](apidiscovery/values.yaml), especially with the `images.api_discovery_collector` parameter.

-The changes may include introducing new parameter, changing existing parameters, etc., It is recommended to upgrade the collector time to time.
+The changes may include introducing a new parameter, changing existing parameters

+It is recommended to upgrade the collector from time to time.

-Make sure values.yaml file is based on your apiconnect provider org, authentication and datasource set up.
+Make sure values.yaml file is based on your apiconnect provider org, authentication and datasource are set up.

 Run the following command to upgrade the collector with the new changes